AbSciBio/remote-work/README.md

 The transition to remote is a process and takes time.
 Leaders need to embrace iteration, establish communication around what is and isn't working, and communicate messaging to all employees.
-Managing a remote company is like managing any company——it comes down to trust, communication, and company-wide support of shared goals.
+Managing a remote company is like managing any company—it comes down to trust, communication, and company-wide support of shared goals.

 ## Meeting Etiquette